 Twilight quickly adopts the unassuming orphan Anya to play the role of a six-year-old daughter and prospective Eden Academy student.
 For a wife, he comes across Yor Briar, an absent-minded office worker who needs a pretend partner of her own to impress her friends.
 However, he is not the only one with a hidden nature.
 Yor moonlights as the lethal assassin “Thorn Princess.”
 For her, marrying Loid creates the perfect cover.
 Meanwhile, Anya is not the ordinary girl she appears to be; she is an esper, the product of secret experiments that allow her to read minds.
 Although she uncovers their true identities, Anya is thrilled that her new parents are cool secret agents!
 She would never tell them, of course.
 That would ruin the fun.

-- a spy + an assassin + a telepath
+- A spy + an assassin + a telepath = the perfect combination of action and comedy.

 The Way of the Househusband by Kousuke Oono